IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

 To work with remote data sourcing for any of the CP4D Industry Accelerators you will need:

  * An a user account with **admin** priviledge on a provisioned CP4D instance
-     * Since you will be discovering and importing data assets from a remote source and making them visible in the CP4D catalog to all users of the ICPD instance **admin** priviledge is required.
+     * Since you will be discovering and importing data assets from a remote source and making them visible in the CP4D catalog to all users of the CP4D instance **admin** priviledge is required.
  * An account on IBM Public Cloud.
-     * This can be a free IBM Cloud account if the CP4D_IA models are being used for tutorial purposes.
+     * This can be a free IBM Cloud account if the CP4D_IA models are being used as a tutorial (ie. not production).

- If you are only executing the advanced analytics examples for Customer Life Event prediction, Customer Churn and Customer Segmentation  Add-ons with locally provided csv sample training data (no data import operations), a **Data Scientist**  or **Data Engineer** role account on an ICPD instance is sufficient, since running the analytics locally makes no use of or updates to the CP4D catalog.
+ If you are only executing the advanced analytics examples for Customer Life Event prediction, Customer Churn and Customer Segmentation  Add-ons with locally provided csv sample training data (no data import operations), a **Data Scientist**  or **Data Engineer** role account on an CP4D instance is sufficient, since running the analytics locally makes no use of or updates to the CP4D catalog.

 <h2>  Overview of steps in the data import into Cloud Pak for Data process</h2>
 The sequence of steps required to set up an example data warehouse, install data and then import it into the CP4D catalog can be summarized as follows: